A Love Letter to You 4: Critical reception

-However, many critics also criticised the project’s lack of consistency.
-David Aaron Brake of HipHopDX wrote: "However chaotic a break-up might feel, [A Love Letter to You 4] lacks the cohesion necessary to thoughtfully express some of [Trippie Redd's] complexities of love and relationships," adding that the mixtape "lacks a guiding theme" and that Trippie Redd comes across as "stale and guarded".
+However, many critics also criticised the project's lack of consistency.
+David Aaron Brake of HipHopDX wrote: "However chaotic a break-up might feel, [A Love Letter to You 4] lacks the cohesion necessary to thoughtfully express some of [the] complexities of love and relationships," adding that the mixtape "lacks a guiding theme" and that Trippie Redd comes across as "stale and guarded".
 Fred Thomas of AllMusic added that "Enthusiasts of Trippie Redd's brand of quasi-visceral heartbroken emo rap will have plenty to enjoy, but discerning listeners might have to pick a few favorite songs and discard the rest."
-Himself responding to criticism of the project’s length, Redd stated: “I’ll put it this way—if you gonna keep the same flow on every damn song, I don’t wanna hear 30 songs from you bro.
-But, if you got a n***a that’s doing a rock song here and there, some R&B songs, some rap songs, some catchy wavy type shit, using different melodies, then I don’t care how long it is.
+Himself responding to criticism of the project's length, Redd stated: "I'll put it this way—if you gonna keep the same flow on every damn song, I don't wanna hear 30 songs from you bro.
+But, if you got a n***a that's doing a rock song here and there, some R&B songs, some rap songs, some catchy wavy type shit, using different melodies, then I don't care how long it is.
 I love sitting through albums.
 I do it all for the fans.
 A lot of people just be critics.
-I let the critics be critics, but the fans, they don’t care how much I drop.”
+I let the critics be critics, but the fans, they don't care how much I drop."

 Ryan Feyre, writing for RapReviews, concluded, "Despite its unevenness, A Love Letter to You 4 has something for everyone.
-And for those who’ve been there since the beginning, you should expect nothing less from [Trippie Redd]".
-Similarly, Wehner of Music Feeds judged that “ALLTY4 might be more adventurously curated, and more consciously conceptualised.
-But, perhaps for Trippie, such an approach would undermine the project’s authenticity.
-Indeed, ALLTY4 may be for Trippie what 2016’s Jeffery was to Young Thug – a mixtape that presents a statement of direction as a mood.”
+And for those who've been there since the beginning, you should expect nothing less from [Trippie Redd]".
+Similarly, Wehner of Music Feeds judged that "ALLTY4 might be more adventurously curated, and more consciously conceptualised.
+But, perhaps for Trippie, such an approach would undermine the project's authenticity.
+Indeed, ALLTY4 may be for Trippie what 2016's Jeffery was to Young Thug – a mixtape that presents a statement of direction as a mood."